bugrahankaramollaoglu/cracking-the-coding-interview/README.md

 # cracking-the-coding-interview
-my solutions for the famous book "cracking the coding interview"
+my solutions in java for the famous data structures and algorithms book - cracking the coding interview (6th e.)